yowainwright/pastoralist/README.md

 }
 ```

-Pastoralist adds the missing record:
+Pastoralist adds the missing record.
+Every appendix entry includes a `ledger`
+with at least an `addedDate`, plus any reason, security provider, or `keep`
+constraint that applies:

 ```json
 {